alirezarayani/Divar/README.md

 # Spring Boot API with Angular 9
-this application is implementation of [Divar](https://divar.ir/ "Divar's Homepage")app.
+this application is implementation of [Divar](https://divar.ir/ "Divar's Homepage") web app.